FHiRE-spectrograph/FHiRE-TCS/README.md

  *low-p-temp-boards.py : communicates with low precision temperature boards using SPI communications.
 3 boards and uses heater relays 21-26?
  Test2.py : testing UART communication between the two raspberry pis.
- relay.py : example of basic relay commincation.
+ *relay.py : example of basic relay communication.
+Updated to be able to toggle relays on RPi1 and RPi2 from RPi1
  temp_sensor.py : communicates with and querries temperature.
 Writes temperaure to other raspberry pi using serial communication.
 Paired with temp_feed.py. [replaced temp2.py]
  tcs.py : temperature control front end for characterization (derived from tcs.ui)
  PID_final.py : empty